lagman/rpicluster/README.md

 ========================================================================================
 8-13-2013

 Joshua Kiepert
+Boise State University
+Department of Electrical and Computer Engineering
 joshkiepert@boisestate.edu

 Overview
 ----------------------------------------------------------------------------------------
-The RPiCluster project was started in late Spring 2013 in response to a need during my PhD dissertation research.
+The RPiCluster project was started in Spring 2013 in response to a need during my PhD dissertation research.
 My research is currently focused on developing a novel data sharing system for wireless sensor networks to facilitate in-network collaborative processing of sensor data.
 In the process of developing this system it became clear that perhaps the most expedient way to